 - You always pay only the minimum due on your credit cards

-- You’ve paid your credit cards late, or skipped payments
+- You have paid your credit cards late or skipped payments

 - More than 20% of your actual take-home pay goes towards debt

-You don’t have to be behind – if you’ve got credit card balances that never seem to get paid down because you’re always making new charges, that’s a dangerous situation.
+You do not have to be behind – if you’ve got credit card balances that never seem to get paid down because you are always making new charges, that is a dangerous situation.
 A sudden accident with big medical bills or even the loss of your job would send you spinning out of control.

 If you said yes to any of the items above and think you might be overextended, you should take immediate steps to get your financial situation under control.
 If you can regain control and stay on a healthy path, you’ll be able to avoid filing for bankruptcy.

 Here’s how to get your finances on track:

 - Figure out exactly what you owe.
 It can be scary to sit down and look at the big picture, but you need to know the exact number.
 Once you know exactly what you owe, you’ll be able to make a plan.

 - Look at your total take-home pay for a single month.
 This is the most important number, because you have to create a plan where you’ve got more coming in than what you’re spending.

 - Create a detailed budget.
 Figure out what you have to spend for the essentials – shelter, utilities, food, and transportation.
 Don’t count your credit cards or any other expenses here – you need to set your number for necessary expenses so you know what’s left over each month.

 - Take the money that’s left over and start applying it to your debts.
 Pay the minimum amount due on every debt except one, and push as much as you can afford towards that balance.
 Once you’ve paid off that debt, move on to the next.
 If you make a solid, realistic plan for paying off your debts, it’s much easier to stick to your budget and be responsible with your money.